botaojia/simplex/README.md

 {23.61, 32.82, 446.44, 0.7892, 55.09, -0.00108}.

 The data, initial curve and fitted curve are shown in the following Fig.4.
 It can be seen that the fitted parameters enable the model to match the data very well, although the starting curve is far from the data.
 If the covariance of the fitted parameters is a must, there are a few ways to get it. i.e., one way is to assume asymptotic normality of the error and calculate the [Hessian matrix](https://en.wikipedia.org/wiki/Hessian_matrix); another way is to assume no particular distribution function, but repeatedly sampling a portion of the measurement data to carry out the nlsq-fit, which is called [bootstrap method](https://en.wikipedia.org/wiki/Bootstrapping_(statistics)).
 Calculating the covariance of the fitted parameters is out of the scope of this article.
+Source code to run the above optimzation and get all parameters is in [main.cpp](https://github.com/botaojia/simplex/blob/master/main.cpp).

 ![image](https://github.com/botaojia/simplex/blob/master/spec_simplex.png)